Phala-Network/phala-blockchain/frontend/packages/sdk/README.md

 yarn add @phala/sdk
 ```

-To work with Fat Contracts, you should also install the following dependencies:
+To work with Phat Contracts, you should also install the following dependencies:

 ```
 @polkadot/api @polkadot/api-contract